-In conclusion, the results of this two-year study suggest that there is little evidence of impaired reproduction or deformities in colonial waterbirds attributable to local contamination effects within the St. Marys River AOC (Ontario).
+In conclusion, the results of this two-year study suggest that there is no evidence of impaired reproduction or deformities in colonial waterbirds attributable to local contamination effects within the St. Marys River AOC (Ontario).
 Embryonic viability of herring gulls and common terns was high at AOC colonies.
 Herring gull productivity at AOC colonies was sufficiently high to maintain a stable population.
-While considered low for common terns, productivity at AOC colonies was consistent with that in the region and was largely attributable to external stressors, such as predation and severe weather events.
+While considered low for common terns, productivity at AOC colonies was consistent with that in the region and was largely attributable to external stressors such as predation and severe weather events.
 No morphological deformities were found in ≥ 21-day-old chicks of either species.
-While there was some evidence of deformities in a limited number of embryos from AOC colonies, the significance of this is unknown and further investigation of this will be conducted in 2014.
+Frequencies of embryonic deformities were comparable between AOC colonies and reference colonies for both species based on additional collections of eggs artificially incubated in the lab (as summarized in the Addendum).
 Importantly, contaminant burdens (e.g., PCBs, 2,3,7,8-TCDD, and mercury) in gull and tern embryos from the St. Marys River AOC (Ontario) were not notably elevated and were comparable to burdens at respective reference colonies in 2011 and 2012.
-Concentrations of PCBs, other organochlorine compounds, PBDEs, dioxins and furans and mercury were not sufficiently elevated to adversely impact the reproductive success and development of herring gulls and common terns foraging in the St. Marys River AOC.
+Concentrations of PCBs, other organochlorine compounds, PBDEs, dioxins and furans, and mercury were not sufficiently elevated to adversely impact the reproductive success and development of herring gulls and common terns foraging in the St. Marys River AOC.